-† The funds expense ratio is from the most recent prospectus.
-The expense ratio may reflect voluntary fee waivers and/or expense reimbursements determined by the funds Advisor and/or its affiliates.
-The voluntary waivers and/or reimbursements, if applicable, are in effect up to but not including the later of 12/01/2019 or the date of the funds next effective prospectus.
+†dagger disclosure The fund's expense ratio is from the most recent prospectus.
+The expense ratio may reflect voluntary fee waivers and/or expense reimbursements determined by the fund's Advisor and/or its affiliates.
+The voluntary waivers and/or reimbursements, if applicable, are in effect up to but not including the later of 12/01/2022 or the date of the fund's next effective prospectus.
 The expense ratio includes Dividends and Other Expenses Related to Short Sales.
-If Dividends and Other Expenses Related to Short Sales were excluded, the total net expenses would have been 1.90%.
+If Dividends and Other Expenses Related to Short Sales were excluded, the total net expenses would have been 1.82%.

 Total returns for periods of less than one year are cumulative.